bennettjohnson/irisfactoryautomation/README.md

 # Iris Factory Automation
 This is two applications, the frontend, and the backend.
-Named Chart and server respectively.
-The frontend is build with React, react-google-charts and Bootstrap.
+Named Chart and Server respectively.
+The frontend is built with React, react-google-charts and Bootstrap.
 The backend is built with Express and MySQL.
 I've built these applications to run with parcel and nodemon.
 The backend requires a database to be connected to it.
 You can give access to the backend through a ".env" file placed in the root of the server directory.
-There is an "example.env" file located there to go off of.
+There is an "example.env" file located in the root to go off of.

 The database consists of two tables, a "lid" table and a "failure" table.
 They are formatted as such: